Previous dayApril 13, 2026Next day

 2.5 km---✓ ReviewedUSGS →

-A magnitude 2.8 earthquake was recorded 118 km NNE of Kobuk, Alaska on April 13, 2026 at 22:55 UTC.
+At 22:55 UTC on April 13, 2026, a magnitude 2.8 tremor occurred 118 km NNE of Kobuk, Alaska.
 At a depth of just 2.5 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 Geolocation places the event at 67.903°N, -155.892°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.8 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-13